adamgrharvey/armory-frontend/README.md

 My goal is to create a place where people can upload their characters and view that characters data and statistics, as well as everyone elses characters!

+Armory is split into 3 core components:
+- Frontend | Display data in a cohesive and interesting way.
+Search for, and view, character profiles.
+Send and receive data to and from Backend.
+- Backend | Store and provide all character data, as well as thousands of achievement datapoints.
+RESTful API processes and imports thousands of datapoints at a time, and supplies data to frontend upon request.
+- In-Game Data Collection App | Parse all character data and export as an encoded string.
+User copies this string and pastes it into the import page.

 ### Built With

 * [![React][React.js]][React-url]